-As a business owner and/or employer, you have a legal responsibility to your employees, customers and the public.
-You could be held legally liable and risk being sued if an employee or a member of the public is injured as a result of your negligence or breach of duty.
+You could be held legally liable and risk being sued if an employee, or a member of the public, is injured as a result of your negligence or breach of duty

-Liability Insurance is designed to pay any compensation and legal costs that occur if an employer is found to be at fault.
+Liability Insurance is designed to pay any compensation and legal costs that occur if an employer is found to be at fault

 Employers Liability the exposure risk is assessed on the basis of the number of employees and the size of the payroll.